 JULIA SUZANNE is a sculptor and artist from St. Louis, Missouri.
-She recently earned her BFA in studio art from Azusa Pacific University.
+She recently earned her Bachelors of Fine Art degree in studio art from Azusa Pacific University and is currently pursuing her Master of Arts degree in Modern Art History, Theory and Criticism.

 Her current body of work explores the concept of a person’s value in the space that she occupies, and in turn, how that space is transformed.
 Julia Suzanne's large clay vessels draw from different elements of the human figure.
 These human-like forms are built out of slabs, shaped wood, and poured concrete.
 Scale is used to create an environment where viewers and the work have to compete for space.
 In doing so, she hopes to inspire viewers to recognize the weight that they have in our world.